bespoyasov/refactor-like-a-superhero/manuscript-en/06-names.md

 | :------------------------------------------------------------------------------------------------------------------------------------------------------------ |
 | You probably recognized this as an example of separating abstraction layers.[^abstractionlayers] We'll talk more about this in one of the following chapters. |

-So basically when we see a long function name, we should figure out exactly what it's trying to tell us.
-We can try and take out all the details the name carries and divide them into 2 groups: “important outside” and “important inside.”
+So basically, when we see a long function name, we should figure out precisely what it's trying to tell us.
+We can try and take out all the details the name carries and divide them into “important outside” and “important inside.”

-The details from the first group are better kept in the name.
-The details from the second group can be represented as inner function names.
-This helps to break down the task into simpler ones and group related functionality together.
+We better keep the details from the first group in the original function name and represent the details from the second group as inner function names.
+It helps to break down the task into simpler ones and group related functionality together.

 | By the way 🛠                                                                                                                                     |
 | :----------------------------------------------------------------------------------------------------------------------------------------------- |